 The most common of these are collision and comprehensive insurance.
 Collision provides protection against loss or damage to a motorcycle under most driving conditions.
-Comprehensive insurance covers against incidents such as theft, vandalism, fire or extreme weather conditions.
-Each of these insurance endorsements are subject to deductible amounts.
+Comprehensive insurance covers incidents such as theft, vandalism, fire, or extreme weather conditions.
+Each of these insurance endorsements is subject to deductible amounts.

 How are Motorcycle Insurance Premiums Calculated?

-Every insurance company has their own underwriting rules for creating policy prices.
+Every insurance company has its own underwriting rules for creating policy prices.
 While these are approved by the Financial Services Commission of Ontario, insurers each have their own “secret formulas” for setting premiums.

 However, all companies rely on similar statistical information.
-All of these factor together to develop a premium cost.
+All of these factors together develop a premium cost.
 Some of these factors include: